 - Comes off as more natural and organic versus in-your-face ads and promo posts

-Of course, you’ll need to sort of best practices for your particular industry.
+Of course, you’ll need to sort the best practices for your particular industry.

 More likes.
 More clicks.
 More conversions.